 (g) any other relevant matter.

-(4) Where a court determines on an application under this section that the rent payable in respect of the premises is excessive, it may, having regard to the justice and merits of the case, order that from a specified day, not being earlier than the date of the application by the tenant, the rent payable in respect of the premises under the residential tenancy agreement shall not exceed a specified amount.
+(4) Where a court determines on an application under this section that the rent payable in respect of the premises is excessive, it may, having regard to the justice and merits of the case, order that from a specified day, which may be a day earlier than the date of the application by the tenant, the rent payable in respect of the premises under the residential tenancy agreement shall not exceed a specified amount.

 (5) An order made by a court under subsection (4) has effect until the expiration of the tenancy of the person who applied for the order or of such period not exceeding 6 months as is fixed by the court commencing on the day on which the order is made, whichever is the earlier.

-(6) A court may, upon application by the owner of any premises in respect of which an order under this section has been made, if satisfied having regard to the matters set out in subsection (3) that it is just to do so, vary or revoke the order.
+(6) A court may, upon application by the lessor of any premises in respect of which an order under this section has been made, if satisfied having regard to the matters set out in subsection (3) that it is just to do so, vary or revoke the order.

 (7) A person shall not demand or receive any rent in respect of premises of an amount that exceeds the amount fixed by an order under this section in respect of the premises.

-Penalty: $1 000.
+Penalty: a fine of $5 000.

 [Section 32 amended by No. 50 of 1988 s.
 18; No. 59 of 2004 s.
-120 and 121.]
+120 and 121; No. 60 of 2011 s.
+30 and 89.]

 33. Duty to give receipt for rent

-(1) A person who receives any rent under a residential tenancy agreement shall, within 3 days of receiving the rent (not including an “excluded day” as defined in section 61(2) of the Interpretation Act 1984), prepare and give, or cause to be prepared and given, to the person paying the rent a receipt specifying the date on which the rent was received, the name of the person paying the rent, the amount paid, the period of the tenancy in respect of which it is paid, and the premises in respect of which it is paid.
+(1) A person who receives any rent under a residential tenancy agreement shall, within 3 days after receiving the rent (not including an “excluded day” as defined in section 61(2) of the Interpretation Act 1984), prepare and give to the person paying the rent a receipt specifying the date on which the rent was received, the name of the person paying the rent, the amount paid, the period of the tenancy in respect of which it is paid, and the premises in respect of which it is paid.

-Penalty: $1 000.
+Penalty: a fine of $5 000.

-(2) Subsection (1) does not apply to rent paid under a residential tenancy agreement between the owner and tenant into an account at an ADI (authorised deposit-taking institution) as defined in section 5 of the Banking Act 1959 of the Commonwealth nominated by the owner.
+(2) Subsection (1) does not apply to rent paid under a residential tenancy agreement between the lessor and tenant into an account at an ADI (authorised deposit-taking institution) as defined in section 5 of the Banking Act 1959 (Commonwealth) nominated by the lessor.

 (3) Nothing in subsection (1) shall be read as limiting section 69 of the Real Estate and Business Agents Act 1978.